 Credits may be recognised

-- as other activities useful for integration into the world of work
+- as other activities useful for integration into the world of work (within the limits set by degree programmes)

 - as extra-curricular activities